Features

 • No need to format anything, SFF understands where the quantities and units are.

-• Automatic highlighting of quantities, units, temperatures and times
+• Automatic highlighting of quantities, units, temperatures and times.

 • Tweak and change recipes without leaving the page.